free5gc/free5gc/README.md

 sudo ./bin/n3iwf
 ```

-### C. Run all-in-one with outside RAN
+### C. Run all-in-one with external RAN

-Refer to this [sample config](./sample/ran_attach_config) if you wish to connect an outside RAN with a complete free5GC core network.
+Refer to this [sample config](./sample/ran_attach_config) if you wish to connect an external RAN with a complete free5GC core network.

 ### D. Deploy within containers